wsdfhjxc/run-in-lxc-action/README.md

 At the moment of writing this, the only available Linux runners on GitHub are Ubuntu-based.
 But sometimes, depending on your particular use case, you might want to test or build something on a specific Linux distribution (be it Fedora, Debian, openSUSE, or whatever is supported by LXC).
 The action has been created to address that.

-The action can be used only on a Ubuntu-based Linux runner, e.g. `ubuntu-latest`.
+The action can be used only on a Ubuntu-based Linux runner, e.g. `ubuntu-20.04` or `ubuntu-latest`.

 ## Configuration and usage